mariamelsaqa/MuseumAntiTheftSystem/README.md

 ### Steps
 - Open CubeMX and configure PA0-PA1-PA4-PA5 as GPIO_Input, configure PA6 till PA8, PA11, PA12 as GPIO_Output.
 - Configure UART2, ADC1, I2C1.
+- Clone the repo and copy the main.c, stm_it to your project.
+- Add liquid crystal .c and header files to your project.
 - In the LILLYGO directory run this command: ```idf.py build flash monitor```
 - In the ESP-32 directory run this command: ```idf.py build flash monitor```
 - In the backend server directory run this command: ```npm run dev```